 Cost for the weekend program is $100 and will be applied to OSU student accounts after placement has been accepted.

 Your placement information will be sent via email as soon as you have been placed with a host family.
-You will most likely receive your placement information about three weeks prior to your departure.
+You will most likely receive your placement information about three to six weeks prior to your departure.
 This introduction e-mail will include contact information for your hosts so that you may be in touch before you arrive and make any special arrangements.
 If we are unable to place you with a host family, we will notify you within two weeks of your departure.

 The purpose of students living with host families is to learn about American culture and to practice English.
 Please participate in family activities and conversations.
 If you need assistance understanding your homework, please ask your host family when the best time to receive their help is.
 Speaking clearly and slowly and writing things down may aid communication.